 I also own the Sharf Gold Touch 7.5” Pet Grooming Shears and like the feel of them a lot as well.

-A quality pair of flat shears is a must for detail work, trimming, touch-ups, and I also often hand scissor Dexter’s legs since my dog grooming skills have improved.
+A quality pair of flat shears is a must for detail work, trimming, and touch-ups, and I also often hand scissor my Cocker’s legs since my dog grooming skills have improved.

 I’ve written extensively about the process of clipping a dog’s nails at home.
 There are two tools I could not do without when it comes to dog nails.